3-14: Exeunt Femmes

 The squad has little choice but to leave Blister Hill via the front gate, running as fast as they can.
 The high paladin running after them has brought a couple regular paladins with him, more than enough to beat the squad should they try standing their ground.
 It barely even matters that the gate guards don't join in the chase.

 The rest of the squad actually manages to outrun the paladins.
 While Shryke is wearing leather boots, the others are all wearing wooden sandals that grant a small boost to Athletics, enough to make the difference.
-Eventually, Shryke sees the tired paladins trudging back to Blister Hill empty-handed and slips away to rejoin her comrades.
-The squad starts back north, planning to rejoin the rest of the gang at Flotsam Village.
-When the swarms of robots that hover over the Floodlands come into view, they smile.
+Eventually, the squad gets far enough away that the paladins give up the chase.
+Once Shryke catches up, they start back north, planning to rejoin the rest of the gang at Flotsam Village.
+There's little risk of further attack by any other paladins they meet on the road—without bounties on their heads, patrols aren't going to know them as heretics or priest-punchers.
+Still, it's a relief when they see the swarms of flying robots that hover over the Floodlands.
 A place where robots roam is a place the Holy Nation won't come.
 They've made it out.

 Keys and Outlaw Hana run up a slight hill past a thicket of scrub.
 Various rocky outcroppings thrust into the sky in the background.
 Far above, clusters of small flying robots hover in the otherwise clear blue sky, their purpose as mysterious as it ever was.

-While the human squad has been on their holy land adventure, the non-humans (and Riddly) have been exploring more of the Floodlands.
-There hasn't actually been that much more to see there; most of the ruins are too dilapidated for anything of value to remain.
-It's possible they've already been looted too.
+Speaking of the Floodlands, the non-humans (and Riddly) have spent the duration of the humans' holy excursion exploring there.
+Unfortunately, there hasn't actually been much they haven't already seen; most of the ruins are too dilapidated for anything of value to remain.
 There is one lab, though, that due to a particular circumstance, only a skeleton can safely explore.

 An ancient lab sits in the brackish water, tilted forward enough that the front entrance is a few feet underwater while the back half is dry.
 The entire thing sits in the middle of a massive piece of rusted scrap shaped like a thick ring, tilted the opposite way to the lab.

-This old lab sits right at the water level and is tilted just enough to submerge the front half of the ground floor.
+This old lab sits right at the water level, tilted enough to submerge the front half of the ground floor.
 It's not at all challenging to swim inside but the problem comes with the security spiders that guard the place.
 While the non-human squad is strong enough to defeat a couple of them now, they're still dangerous enough that fighting them isn't wise.
 Someone could lose a limb if not their life.
-Sneaking in is thus the best option but the issue is: You can't sneak while swimming.
-You simply cannot; it doesn't work.
-Thus, it falls to a skeleton to sneak into this place since skeletons don't swim.
-They walk along the bottom of the water where they sneak just fine.
+Sneaking in is, as usual, the best option.
+The issue is: You cannot sneak while swimming.
+Anyone who tried to swim in here would get spotted in a flash and ripped apart by spider bots while they tried to slowly breast stroke away.

 Contrary to what the Holy Nation thinks, Jam and Horse's skeleton limbs do not actually make them skeletons, so the job falls to Burn.
 When night falls, they creep in and take all the expensive tech stuff they can carry from the top floor.
 A few ancient science books, a pile of skeleton repair kits and a bunch of miscellaneous parts to sell—it's not a bad haul.
 It takes Burn a few trips and the non-human squad finds themselves wishing they didn't send Pilaf off with the humans as they struggle to fit everything nicely into their bags, but they get the job done.

-When the gang reunites in Flotsam Village, they have significantly more Cats to their collective name.
+When the gang reunites in Flotsam Village, the non-human squad's haul and the human squad's bounty cash-in have earned them significantly more Cats to their collective name.
 They fill the bar and spend a while swapping stories, Keys proving the star of the hour as she regales the non-humans with her priest-fighting misadventure.

 When someone brings up the question of what to do next, Outlaw Hana whips out a bounty she saw in Blister Hill while Cat was busy reading scripture.
 It reads: